 The Cisco IEM monitors the Cisco IEC 4600 Series devices at regular intervals.
 The status of the devices are collected within a period of time set by the user.
 For example, Figure 3 shows the status (ON or OFF) of each Cisco IEC 4600 Series device and that a firmware upgrade is available for the last device (indicated by the red “FW” next to the device).
-Device logs can be sorted and analyzed by clicking the Events tab of a device.
-Similarly, the device's performance can be monitored by viewing the Performance tab of a device.
-The Cisco IEM also collects screenshots from the Cisco IEC 4600 Series devices at intervals specified by the user.
+Users can be notified when the status of devices in their account changes.

 A policy is a restrictive mechanism, providing the user with a tool to enforce certain behavior.
 Policies represent dynamic and transportable setup rules.
 Policies can be persistent (long-term) or transient (short-term) and can be scheduled per kiosk based on time or events.

 Principles of Operation

-• Cisco IEC 4600 Series devices must first exist on the Cisco IEM in order to be managed by it.
+● Cisco IEC 4600 Series devices must first exist on the Cisco IEM in order to be managed by it.
 The devices can be provisioned in advance with the Cisco IEM.

 ● Multiple policies can be attached to the same device or group.
 If policies contain conflicting settings, the policy that is higher in the stack order takes precedence.
 Device policies take precedence over group policies.

 ● Policies can be persistent or transient (applied for short periods of time).
-Transient policies are marked by an “action” flag and are made available in form of a button under “Custom Actions.”
+Transient policies are marked by an “action” flag and are made available in the form of a button under “Custom Actions.”
 These policies change the settings on the Cisco IEC 4600 Series device temporarily and will be reset on the next restart (or can be rolled back with a counteraction policy).
 Action policies can only work for run-time properties (properties marked by an orange arrow in the profile).

-Communication originates from the Cisco IEC 4600 Series device, over HTTP/S protocol.
-Support for multitenancy is built into the Cisco IEM with a nested accounts structure.
+Communication originates from the Cisco IEC 4600 Series device over HTTP/S protocol.
+Support for multitenancy is built into the Cisco IEM with a nested accounts structure

 Features of the Cisco Interactive Experience Manager include:

 ● Comprehensive and scalable management platform

 ● Web-based GUI

 ● Remote configuration and management of devices

 ● Group-based or policy-based management

 ● Segregation of accounts, users, devices, and policies

 ● Real-time status of devices

 ● Notification of events

-• Visibility into current screen content
+● Visibility into current screen content

-• Device performance data
+● Device performance data

 With the Cisco IEM, an administrator can perform the following functions:

-• Kiosk control: An administrator can monitor and control the behavior of a kiosk remotely in real time, including muting a station, locking out the user, and sending messages to the user.
+● Kiosk control: An administrator can monitor and control the behavior of a kiosk remotely in real time, including muting a station, locking out the user, and sending messages to the user.

-• Session management: An administrator can manage users’ sessions on the kiosks by setting time limits, forcing a user to log out, and so on.
+● Session management: An administrator can manage users’ sessions on the kiosks by setting time limits, forcing a user to log out, and so on.